Kevin Pietersen: Bangladesh, Australia and Pakistan

 Pietersen struggled for form in an ODI series against Australia and then a Test series against Pakistan.
 England beat Australia 3–2, but Pietersen could only manage a top-score of 33.
 England beat Pakistan 3–1, and although Pietersen top-scored for England with 80 in the second Test, it was the only time he passed 50 and ended the series with a golden duck.
 His poor form, and an admission by Pietersen before the final Test that he was low on confidence, led to many in the media, including Geoffrey Boycott, to suggest that Pietersen could do with playing County Cricket to regain his form before the 2010–11 Ashes series.

 Pietersen was omitted from both of England's limited-overs squads to face Pakistan.
-However, the ECB brokered a loan move to Surrey for the remainder of the 2010 English cricket season which enables him to play first-class cricket whilst the England side plays Pakistan in the limited overs leg of the tour.
+However, the ECB brokered a loan move to Surrey for the remainder of the 2010 English cricket season which enables him to play first-class cricket whilst the England team plays Pakistan in the limited overs leg of the tour.
 Pietersen announced the omission and loan-move to Surrey early through a Twitter message, which contained a swear-word and was quickly removed, and he apologised the following day.
 The online outburst drew some criticism of him, with national selector Geoff Miller one of those criticising the message.
 During the lead up to the 2010/11 Ashes Series Pietersen signed up for two first-class games in the South African competition with the KwaZulu Natal Dolphins.